A type error occurs when an input argument is of the wrong type. In general,

 The type of a term is the sort of thing you can tell just by looking at it, without checking to see how big it is.
 So “integer” is a type, but “non-negative integer” is not, and “atom” is a type, but “atom with 5 letters in its name” and “atom starting with ‘x’” are not.

-The point of a type error is that you have obviously passed the wrong sort of argument to a command; perhaps you have switched two arguments, or perhaps you have called the wrong predicate, but it isn’t a subtle matter of being off by one.
+The point of a type error is that you have obviously passed the wrong sort of argument to a command; perhaps you have switched two arguments, or perhaps you have called the wrong predicate, but it is not a subtle matter of being off by one.

 Most built-in predicates check all their input arguments for type errors.